-Top View of Front Coach Chassis
+Top View of Front Coach Chassis (as if looking through backwall and floor)

 To Lower Spare:

 - 1. Insert the crank handle through the hole in the bumper.
 Be sure the pins on the crank handle engage with the slots in the hoist shaft.
 (See insert). - 2.
 Turn the crank handle counterclockwise to lower the tire to the ground. - 3.
 Remove the spare from the carriage plate by passing the plate through the large center hole of the wheel.